xonsh/xonsh/docs/index.rst

         "It is pronounced <i>konk</i>",
         "It is pronounced <i>conch</i>",
         "The shell, bourne again",
+        "Snailed it",
         "Starfish loves you",
         "Come snail away",
-        "Sally sells csh and keeps xonsh to herself", ];
+        "This is Major Tom to Ground Xonshtrol", "Sally sells csh and keeps xonsh to herself", ];
     document.write(phrases[Math.floor(Math.random() * phrases.length)]);